squinkylabs/SquinkyVCV/docs/thread-booster.md

 * On mac, both settings work, and neither requires running as root.
 * On Linux (Ubuntu 16) there is only a single non-real-time priority, so the boosted setting fails.
 The real-time setting does work if you sudo rack.

-If you try this plugin, be aware that changing Rack’s thread priority behind its back may case some things to misbehave.
+If you try this plugin, be aware that changing Rack’s thread priority behind its back may cause some things to misbehave.
 We have not seen this, but it’s a real possibility.
 Running in the real-time policy could lock your computer up, although this seems unlikely since there will only be one audio thread running at this elevated policy.

-For those willing to test Thread Booster we ask:
+Note that Thread Booster has no effect on the main VCV Rack process, or its UI thread - it only affects the audio thread.

+## CPU hog

+We have two plugins, “Thread Booster” and “CPU hog”.
+These are experiments to determine if boosting the priority of the audio thread in VCV Rack will help mitigate the pops and clicks that users frequently report.
+We have found that this works in concocted test cases on Windows – more to be done.

 * With a fully loaded session that starts to make pops and clicks, does thread booster fix it?
 * If you are able to run realtime, is there any noticeable difference between boosted and real-time?